 The optional Auxiliary I/O Board (A4) provides multiple discrete alarm relay contacts.
-When supplied, the board(s) is mounted to the Power Board (A2) on the side of ATevo.
+When supplied, the board(s) is mounted to the heat sink, and connected to the Power Board (A2), on the left side of ATevo.
 Refer to Section 12 for more information and wiring instructions.